After decades of building their lives in Ukraine, Jews are once again fleeing the country

 Then Russia invaded.

-With an exodus from Ukraine underway — more than 2 million people, mainly women and children, have fled — Ukrainian Jews are pouring out of the country or digging in to fight, and the turmoil could spell the beginning of another end for what was so meticulously rebuilt.
+With an exodus from Ukraine underway — more than 2 million people, mainly women and children, have fled — Ukrainian Jews are pouring out of the country or digging in to fight, and the turmoil could spell the beginning of another ending for what was so meticulously rebuilt.

 Amid the general devastation, many of the pillars of Jewish communities have left or are under threat.
 Rabbis have fled with their congregants, and synagogues, community centers and schools are closed.
 Some Ukrainians are relocating to Israel, which offers many Jews the chance to immigrate, and under revised rules will allow temporary residence for others.
 Many fear that much of what once was will be lost in the war.

-“Over thirty years we built an amazing community,” said Avraham Wolff, 52, a Rabbi who moved from Israel to Odessa, Ukraine, in 1992, as an emissary of the Chabad-Lubavitch movement, which is known for global outreach.
+“Over 30 years we built an amazing community,” said Avraham Wolff, 52, a rabbi who moved from Israel to Odessa, Ukraine, in 1992, as an emissary of the Chabad-Lubavitch movement, which is known for global outreach.
 “And it’s a shame that it has come to this.”

 Last week, Wolff was at home in Odessa helping to evacuate anyone who called and otherwise help those who wanted to stay.
 But by March 4, at the end of the war’s ninth day, as Russian forces advanced, he boarded a bus with his family for Moldova.